sayertindall/koi-net/README.md

     profile: NodeProfile
     bundle: Bundle
 ```
 This it what is initialized from the required `name` and `profile` fields in the `NodeInterface` constructor.
+Node RIDs take the form of `orn:koi-net.node:<name>+<uuid>`, and are generated on first use to the identity JSON file along with a the node profile.

 ## Network Interface
 The `NetworkInterface` class provides access to high level network actions, and contains several other network related classes.
 It is accessed with `node.network`.